Our Work in Palm Oil

 Palm Oil Primer

 Verité seeks to help companies and other stakeholders respond to these issues through a series of key steps, beginning with understanding and analysis, and ending with direct action to resolve problems.

-Through participation in the Roundtable for Sustainable Palm Oil (RSPO) Principles and Criteria Review Taskforce, Verité has helped to facilitate stronger labor, employment, human rights and business ethics provisions for this multistakeholder initiative.
-Verité also serves on the RSPO’s Dispute Settlement Facility Advisory Group.
+Verité served as a founding member of the Roundtable for Sustainable Palm Oil (RSPO) human rights working group, and actively participated in the RSPO Principles and Criteria Review Taskforce to help embed stronger labor, employment, human rights and business ethics provisions in this multistakeholder initiative.

 Verité offers services to assist retailers, brands and buyers, traders, growers, and others that wish to eliminate the risk of labor abuse and lead the ﬁeld in ethical palm oil production, including: